amiba-xqq/ATM_related_pepline/HiChIP and HiC related analysis/README.md

 `hg38.genome` file is used in `0.pepline_HiChIP.sh`.

-**`1.FitHiChIP_get_pNBS1_HiChIP_loops.sh`:**
-To analyze pNBS1 HiChIP loops and generate visualizations using this script, ensure you have the following tools installed:
+`1.FitHiChIP_get_pNBS1_HiChIP_loops.sh`:analyze pNBS1 HiChIP loops and generate visualizations using this script, ensure you have the following tools installed:

 - **FitHiChIP:** Available at [FitHiChIP](https://github.com/ay-lab/FitHiChIP).
 - **HiCExplorer:** Obtainable from [HiCExplorer](https://github.com/deeptools/HiCExplorer).